Gender-based Violence Program

 - Prevent GBV for at-risk populations

-WAGE supports organizations working in the GBV sector helps build their capacity to effectively prevent and address GBV, and implement successful projects within the communities they serve.
+Women and Gender Equality Canada (WAGE) supports organizations working in the GBV sector to help build their capacity to effectively prevent and address GBV, and implement successful projects within the communities they serve.

 The GBV Program funds projects that foster safety, healing, and wellbeing for victims and survivors, while also supporting efforts to prevent violence before it occurs.
 Through investments in organizations and service providers across Canada, the Program helps develop and implement promising practices and other initiatives that improve supports and strengthen prevention efforts.
 It also focuses on the root causes of GBV and engages men and boys as part of the solution to prevent and address GBV.